rosneru/Quotes/README.md

 [de] >> "Eileen: Das ist doch nur Geld.
 Geld - nichts weiter.
 Aber was wir machen, kann niemand zerstören" << "Assistent: Du warst gestern gut im Fernsehen." >> "Eileen: Nein, ich war nur Stichwortgeber für die Witze von dem Arschloch.
 Aber mich kann man auch nicht zerstören."
 [en] >> "Eileen: This is just money.
 It's just money.
 What we do is not goin' away.
 Not ever." << "Assistant: Hey, you were good on TV last night." >> "Eileen: No, I was the butt of that asshole's jokes.
 But I'm not goin' away, either."
 ```

-The app displays the quotations in a more human friendly way.
-Mit dem Lupen-Icon
-kann in den Quotations nach Stichworten gesucht werden.
-By tapping on the
-bilingual quotations (those with the highlighted background), you can switch
-between the languages `de` and `en`.

-The app should run on all *Android 11+* devices.